infrawatch/documentation/README.md

 Publishing the upstream documentation is done automatically on merge to the `master` branch.
-Automation in Travis-CI will then result in a built html output being pushed into the `gh-pages` branch.
+Automation in Travis-CI will then result in a built html output that is pushed into the `gh-pages` branch.
 You can read the content at: https://infrawatch.github.io/documentation

 ## Contributing